Anglo-Zanzibar War: Aftermath

 Approximately 500 Zanzibari men and women were killed or wounded during the bombardment, most of the dead a result of the fire that engulfed the palace.
 It is unknown how many of these casualties were combatants, but Khalid's gun crews were said to have been "decimated".
 British casualties amounted to one petty officer severely wounded aboard Thrush who later recovered.
 Although the majority of the Zanzibari townspeople sided with the British, the town's Indian quarter suffered from opportunistic looting, and around twenty inhabitants died in the chaos.
 To restore order, 150 British Sikh troops were transferred from Mombasa to patrol the streets.
 Sailors from St George and Philomel were landed to form a fire brigade to contain the fire, which had spread from the palace to the nearby customs sheds.
 There was some concern about the fire at the customs sheds as they contained a sizeable store of explosives, but no explosion occurred.

-Sultan Khalid, Captain Saleh and around forty followers sought refuge in the German consulate following their flight from the palace, where they were guarded by ten armed German sailors and marines while Mathews stationed men outside to arrest them if they tried to leave.
+Khalid, Saleh and around forty followers sought refuge in the German consulate following their flight from the palace, where they were guarded by ten armed German sailors and marines while Mathews stationed men outside to arrest them if they tried to leave.
 Despite extradition requests, the German consul, the recently posted Albrecht von Rechenberg, later Governor of German East Africa, refused to surrender Khalid to the British as his country's extradition treaty with Britain specifically excluded political prisoners.
 Instead, the German consul promised to remove Khalid to German East Africa without him "setting foot on the soil of Zanzibar".
 At 10:00 on 2 October, of the Imperial German Navy arrived in port; at high tide, one of Seeadlers boats made it up to the consulate's garden gate, and Khalid stepped directly from consular grounds to a German war vessel and hence was free from arrest.
 He was transferred from the boat onto Seeadler and was then taken to Dar es Salaam in German East Africa.
 Khalid was captured by British forces in 1916, during the East African Campaign of World War I, and exiled to Seychelles and Saint Helena before being allowed to return to East Africa, where he died at Mombasa in 1927.
 The British punished Khalid's supporters by forcing them to pay reparations to cover the cost of shells fired against them and for damages caused by the looting, which amounted to 300,000 rupees.